Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 Double-check that the firewall is enabled.
 If it's disabled at one level, it will also be disabled at every lower level.

 Go into the VM to confirm that the rules work.
 Try commands like ping, ssh, curl, dig, nc and nmap.
-Also,

 ### 3.5 Cleaning up and finishing